segmentio/segment-docs/src/engage/onboarding.md

 1. In the Twilio Console side menu, navigate to **Messaging > Services**.
 2. On the Messaging Services page, click **Create Messaging Service**.
-3. Enter a name for your Messaging Service. **You must include the word `WhatsApp` in the messaging service name.**, for example, `My New Service WhatsApp`.
+3. Enter a name for your Messaging Service. **You must include the word `WhatsApp` in the messaging service name**, for example, `My New Service WhatsApp`.
 4. Under the Messaging use dropdown, select **Market my services**, then select **Create messaging service**.
 5. From the **Sender Pool** tab, click **Add Senders > Add WhatsApp Numbers > Confirm**.
 6. Twilio confirms that the WhatsApp number has been assigned to the service.